Improve Your Cybersecurity Plan

 - Is your organization following the plan and properly protecting itself and the data it is entrusted with?

 Whether you are just getting started or already have some cybersecurity policies and procedures in place, our services can help your organization protect itself from cybercrime and comply with increasing legal requirements relating to cybersecurity and privacy.
-We have experience developing and improving programs and policies tailored for organizations of any size or type, drawing upon extensive experience and knowledge.
+We have experience developing and improving programs and policies tailored for organizations of any size or type.
 Aided by insight into what allows most cybercrimes to occur, we can help organizations prevent incidents and build a cybersecurity program that withstands scrutiny.
 Organizations are empowered to better manage their information assets efficiently and securely.

-- Spoiler alert - We will probably recommend that you need it.
-Unwritten, verbal "policies" are often not worth the paper they are not printed on.
+- Unwritten, verbal "policies" may not be worth the paper they are not printed on.

-Contact us by email (firstname.lastname@example.org) or through the contact form.
-Provide enough information about yourself, organization, and needs to ensure a response, but do not include confidential information.
+Provide enough information about yourself, organization, and wishes to ensure a response, but do not include confidential information.

 John Bandler has unique expertise that spans law, technology, business, cybersecurity, investigation of cybercrime, writing, training, and speaking.
 He is licensed to practice law in NY, CT, and DC, and holds many certifications in cybersecurity, technology, and more.
-He has been serving the private sector since 2015 is the author of two books and many articles, teaches at the law school, graduate, and undergraduate levels, and is an accomplished speaker.
+He is the author of two books and many articles, teaches at the law school, graduate, and undergraduate levels, and is an accomplished speaker.
 Previously John served the public as a prosecutor (where he investigated and prosecuted cybercrime among other offenses), state trooper, and military officer.

 For more information about improving your organization, cybersecurity, and cybercrime, see: